garciart/network-automation/labs/cisco/TASKLIST.md

 Enter your password (```ciscon```).
 The Privileged EXEC mode prompt (```R1#```) should appear.

-Before continuing to the Python script, look at the console or auxiliary port passwords in ```startup-config```:
+Before continuing to the Python script, look at the console and auxiliary port passwords in ```startup-config```:

 ```
 show startup-config | include [Pp]assword